lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 2 step modulation will decide the highest Hum pitch you can achieve using this tempo, any longer modulation will decrease pitch by certain amount of semitones.<br>
-Now tune your **"TEMPO"** value for highest Hum pitch you want available, and reach the other lower Hum notes using more steps in modulation, or by H1 command explaied below.
+Now tune your **"TEMPO"** value for highest Hum pitch you want available, and reach the other lower Hum notes using more steps in modulation, or by H1 command explained below.

 ### H10 - hop between steps

 Use loops like **"H`10`"** and **"H`00`"** right below to achieve modulation in between rows, by rapidly switching between two steps.
+Another way to call it is half step (e.g. 2,5step)
-It works only between first couple steps, trying to do that below 5step modulation will be difficult to tune and can start to sound like an arp on lower TEMPOs<br>
+It works best between first couple steps very well, but longer 6+ step modulations can sound like an arp instead of stable tone, especially on lower TEMPOs<br>
 ![3stepH1](https://user-images.githubusercontent.com/66220663/99185036-0ed20580-273f-11eb-8f57-2b729d880c0e.png)<br>
 *(picture showing **3 step H1** modulation)*<br>
 (side note: loop demonstrated above is slightly CPU intensive than it's **3 step H0** variant)